stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 In the long run Q012 is expected to:

-* Serve as a flagship example of spectral_tension in mathematical physics, setting a standard for encoding nonperturbative existence problems.
+* serve as a flagship example of spectral_tension in mathematical physics, setting a standard for encoding nonperturbative existence problems,
-* Provide a bridge between rigorous quantum field theory, lattice gauge theory, and effective spectral descriptions that AI systems can handle.
+* provide a bridge between rigorous quantum field theory, lattice gauge theory, and effective spectral descriptions that AI systems can handle,
-* Supply reusable components and patterns that generalize to other domains where spectral gaps and confinement like phenomena play a central role, such as condensed matter systems, holographic models, and information processing substrates.
+* supply reusable components and patterns that generalize to other domains where spectral gaps and confinement like phenomena play a central role, such as condensed matter systems, holographic models, and information processing substrates.

 ---

 ## 10. Elementary but precise explanation

-This block gives an explanation for non specialists that stays aligned with the effective-layer description.
+This block gives an explanation for non specialists that stays aligned with the effective layer description.

 A Yang Mills theory is a mathematical model for certain forces in nature that uses gauge fields with a nonabelian symmetry group such as `SU(3)`.
 Physicists expect that the version of this theory describing the strong force has several key features:

 1. It exists as a well defined quantum field theory, not just as a formal recipe for perturbative calculations.
-2. It has a positive mass gap: there is a smallest nonzero energy level above the vacuum and no excitations with arbitrarily small positive energy.
+2. It has a positive mass gap.
+There is a smallest nonzero energy level above the vacuum and no excitations with arbitrarily small positive energy.
-3. It exhibits confinement: isolated color charged particles cannot be observed and only neutral bound states appear.
+3. It exhibits confinement.
+Isolated color charged particles cannot be observed and only neutral bound states appear.

 The Clay Millennium problem asks mathematicians to prove that a four dimensional Yang Mills theory with these properties really exists for a given compact gauge group.

-In the Tension Universe view, instead of trying to build the full theory directly inside this file, we ask two related questions.
+In the Tension Universe view, instead of trying to build the full theory directly inside this file, we ask two related questions:

-* If such a theory exists, what patterns should we see in its spectra and in its confinement behavior.
+* if such a theory exists, what patterns should we see in its spectra and in its confinement behavior,
-* Can we define a tension number that is small when those patterns look right and large when something is inconsistent.
+* can we define a tension number that is small when those patterns look right and large when something is inconsistent.

 We imagine a space of states.
 Each state summarizes: